This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Most gardeners will be familiar with cold composting.
 It’s the traditional method of throwing scraps in a bin in the garden, and either leaving it or turning it occasionally until broken down.
 For the majority of gardeners, cold composting is by far the easiest to achieve, it requires little effort or space, just the patience to wait for it to decompose.

 When compost is finished, it smells sweet and earthy and has a fine, crumbly texture.
 When it gets to this point, apply compost in a 1-2″ layer of mulch on the soil.
 Used this way, it will improve soil structure and replenish nutrition.
 Consider homemade compost as soil food.

-DIY organic fertilizers are easy to make.
+DIY plant fertilizer is easy to make.
 As you have read there are numerous to choose from and each boasts multiple benefits to your soil and plants, from improving leafy growth, roots, and soil texture to encouraging abundant crops of fruit and vegetables.
 You can even grow your own organic fertilizer as green manure on your veg plot to improve fertility and soil structure.
-Some plants like red clover, legumes, and comfy have nitrogen-fixing properties and once dug into the soil will slowly release.
-Organic fertilizers really are amazing!
+Some plants like red clover, legumes, and comfrey have nitrogen-fixing properties and once dug into the soil will slowly release.
+Plant fertilizers really are amazing!

 Take care of your soil and the soil will take care of your plants.
 Using organic materials supports soil health and microorganisms in the long term and saves money; we just need to be patient for mother nature to slowly work her magic.

 If you want to get creative with DIY plant fertilizers and concoctions I can highly recommend the book Garden Alchemy by Stephanie Rose.
 Another great book to draw frugal garden ideas from is Grow Food for Free by Huw Richards.
 You can also explore Lovely Greens for top tips for testing soil, controlling New Zealand flatworm, and growing seeds indoors: